1999 National League Wild Card tie-breaker game: Aftermath

 This game marked the only time the Reds were shut out between April 1999 and May 2001, a span of 349 games.
 After this game, the Reds would go the entire 2000 season without getting shut out, becoming only the second team in MLB history to do so (joining the 1932 New York Yankees).
-They would extend their streak of scoring a run in every game into the 2001 season for a total of 207 games, the second longest such streak in MLB history.
-In addition, at 96–67, the Reds had the best record of a team that failed to make the postseason in the Wild Card Era that began in 1995.
+They would extend their streak of scoring a run in every game into the 2001 season for a total of 208 games, the third longest such streak in MLB history at the time (now the fourth-longest).
+Had this game not counted as a regular season game, the Reds would have scored a run in 348 straight games, which would have been the longest streak in MLB history.

 The New York Yankees also made the playoffs in 1999, eventually advancing to the 1999 World Series where they swept the Braves.
 The 1999 season marked the first time both of the current New York City-based MLB teams, the Mets and Yankees qualified for the playoffs together in the same season.
 Prior to the Mets' elimination, Mike Lupica noted the possibility of a "Subway Series", a term for a World Series played between two New York-based teams.
 The 1956 World Series between the Yankees and then-Brooklyn Dodgers was the last such Series.
 Yankees pitcher David Cone told Lupica "I want a Subway Series, for selfish reasons.
 I want to play in one."
 Although the Mets failed to make the Series in 1999 the two met the following year in the 2000 World Series where the Yankees won, 4 games to 1.
 After their 2000 World Series appearance, the Mets did not make the playoffs again until 2006.
 Meanwhile, the Reds did not place in the top two of their division until 2010.
-Jack McKeon managed the Reds from 1998–2000 and was fired after the 2000 season when the team finished 10 games back of the division leading Cardinals.
+Jack McKeon managed the Reds from 1998 to 2000 and was fired after the 2000 season when the team finished 10 games back of the division leading Cardinals.